Bringing the Heat: The Hat Bar Experience at Weddings

 The Big Day & Setup

-My assistant, Lekpasi, and I arrived 30 minutes early after an hour-and-45-minute drive.
-We were directed to the hat bar room — and wow.
-The hats were gorgeous, in multiple sizes and colors.
+My assistant, Lekpasi, and I arrived 30 minutes early.
+We were directed to the hat bar room and the hats were gorgeous, in multiple sizes and colors.
 First things first: we took inventory.

 We laid out all the decorative items for easy access so guests could play with different looks.
-I also displayed two pre-burned hats from earlier in the week, which gave the space that chic “hat shop” vibe.
+I also displayed two pre-burned hats from earlier in the week, which gave the space that “hat shop” vibe I was going for.

 My station included: